 Owen Springs Reserve is popular with four-wheel drive visitors seeking a quiet bush camp.

-The reserve is rich in explorer and pastoral history.
-Follow the main access track through the reserve and you are retracing John McDouall Stuart's route through the MacDonnell Ranges in 1860, which opened Central Australia to white settlement.
+The Reserve is rich in colonial exploration and pastoral history.
+Follow the main access track through the Reserve and you are retracing John McDouall Stuart's route through the MacDonnell Ranges in 1860, which opened Central Australia to white settlement.

-The construction of the Overland Telegraph Line and the establishment of a cattle station followed.
+The construction of the Overland Telegraph Line and the establishment of a cattle station followed soon after exploration.
 Wander around the ruins of the Old Owen Springs Homestead, the first station homestead built in Central Australia.

 Access to the Reserve is via Larapinta Drive, 50 kilometres west of Alice Springs, or via the Stuart Highway, 66 kilometres south of Alice Springs.
 A high clearance four-wheel drive is essential to negotiate the track into the Reserve.